 Since 2015, when initial planning conversations for DMC-ODS began, DHCS worked closely with Tribal and Urban Indian health partners to develop and advance a proposal to cover Traditional Healer and Natural Helper services as a culturally responsive option for substance use disorder (SUD) treatment within DMC-ODS.
 Over the ensuing decade, DHCS collaborated with Tribes and Tribal partners to develop the proposed service, explore Indian Health Program ODS models, and request authorization from the federal government for Traditional Healer and Natural Helper services coverage under DMC-ODS.
 This work represents the collective acknowledgment that these services are vital to meeting the health and cultural needs of American Indian/Alaska Natives; facilitating access to care; and reducing the disparities in overdose deaths in Tribal communities.

-Special Terms and Conditions permit DHCS to expand traditional health care practices to other delivery systems.
+At this time, coverage of traditional health care practices is limited to Medi-Cal/CHIP members who are seeking care for substance use and enrolled in Medi-Cal/CHIP in DMC-ODS counties.
+The 1115 waiver approval and Special Terms and Conditions permit DHCS to expand traditional health care practices to other delivery systems.
 This would require state budget action and additional financial resources; Medi-Cal coverage for traditional health care practices is not limited to members whose care is covered entirely by federal funds, so state funds must be authorized.

 Due to expressed interest in expansion from Tribal partners, DHCS plans to engage with Tribes, Tribal partners, county behavioral health plans, managed care plans, and other stakeholders, as appropriate, regarding expansion to other delivery systems.
 Any expansion would follow CMS notification requirements, public notice, and Tribal consultation processes.
 DHCS will continue to communicate about opportunities for further engagement.